 An interview is scheduled with a potential waiver participant by a qualified individual as specified in B-6-c.
-Initial evaluations are conducted face-to-face, usually at the participant's residence, and reevaluations are usually conducted face-to-face but may be performed by phone by any Division of Senior and Disability Services (DSDS) staff meeting the qualifications established in B-6-c.
+Initial evaluations are conducted face-to-face, usually at the participant's residence, and reevaluations are usually conducted face-to-face but may be performed by phone by Division of Senior and Disability Services (DSDS) staff.
 Sufficient information is obtained during this interview to complete the Level of Care (LOC) evaluation utilizing the HCBS Web Tool as described in the administrative section of the application.

-Waiver applicants will be directly contacted to schedule the initial assessment.
-The initial assessment is completed and entered into the InterRAI HC in the HCBS Web Tool.
-The InterRAI HC utilizes behind the scenes decision tree algorithms based on the twelve categories outlined in B-6-d.
-Reevaluations of LOC will utilize the InterRAI HC with the same algorithms determining continued LOC eligibility utilizing the same twelve categories in B-6-d.
+Potential waiver applicants will initially be evaluated for services through the use of a prescreen process.
+Potential waiver participants will be screened based on the nine LOC categories outlined in B-6-d.
+Participant information gathered during the prescreen process will be data entered into the HCBS Web Tool system and behind the scenes the LOC will be calculated to determine if the participant meets the criteria for LOC eligibility.
+Once LOC eligibility is initially determined, an interview will be scheduled to complete the InterRAI HC.
+The InterRAI HC will confirm or deny the prescreen LOC determination through the use of behind the scenes decision tree algorithms based on the nine categories outlined in B-6-d.
+Reevaluations of LOC will utilize the InterRAI HC with the same algorithms determining continued LOC eligibility utilizing the same nine categories in B-6-d.